ardentyang/dl-mvs/README.md

-# Deep learning model for mechanical vibration signals
+# Deep learning models for mechanical vibration signals

 Since 2016, methods based on deep neural networks have become popular in the field of mechanical fault diagnosis.
-The following are deep learning models I reproduced using Pytorch in my research, with vibration signals as their input.
-I look forward to communicating or discussing with you who are looking at this project in order to correct errors or make improvements.
+During my research, I reproduced the deep learning models proposed in some literature in this field.
+I look forward to communicating or discussing with you who are looking at this project so as to correct errors or make improvements.

 ## Models
 ### 2018